• twitter-icon

 Following are the designated personnel, who will form the GST Council together:-

-• The Union Minister of State in charge of Revenue or Finance who will be the MEMBER of the council;
+• The Union Minister of State in charge of Revenue or Finance who will be a member of the council;

 Note

-• The Secretary of Revenue Department will work as EX-Officio Secretary to the GST Council,
+• The Secretary of the Revenue Department will work as EX-Officio Secretary to the GST Council,

 • The Chairperson of the Central Board of Excise and Customs will be the permanent invitee in all the proceedings of the GST Council who will not have voting rights.